spacemeat/humon/README.md

 Only whitespace characters like spaces, newlines, and commas are discarded from tracking in the tokenizer.

 **All tokens are part of some node, xor the trove.**
 During a load, a Humon source text is tokenized into an array of token objects, and then those tokens are parsed into a node hierarchy.
 Every single token object is owned by exactly one node, or by the trove itself in a few cases.
-A trove can completely reconstruct a Humon source text from the nodes and tokens, including reconstructing comments and annotations with their appropriate associations.
+A trove can completely reconstruct a Humon source text from the nodes and tokens, including reconstructing comments and metatags with their appropriate associations.

 **All keys and values are strings.**
 As stated, Humon makes no assumptions about the data type of a value. `"True"`, `"true"`, and `true` are all the same type of thing to Humon: a four-character string.
 (Though, of course, case is preserved and considered when searching.)